 The resulting certifications are:

-The new StayLive Work Authority (WA) certification reflects the StayLive Work Ready (theory) / Work Capable (proven practice) phases of competency resulting in two stages of certification:
+The StayLive WA and Permit Recipient certifications follow the Work Ready (theory) / Work Capable (proven practice) model, resulting in two stages:

-To achieve StayLive WA Recipient Certified (work capable), an individual must:
+To achieve StayLive WA or Permit Recipient Certified (work capable), an individual must:

 In line with existing WA Recipient and Permit Recipient certifications, the certifications will need to be renewed every two years via the VoC (validation of competency) process.

-The current Work Authority Certification (WAC) will be phased out by 2027 and replaced by the StayLive WA Recipient Certification.
+The current Work Authority Certification (WAC) and Permit Holder Certification (PHC) will be phased out and replaced by the StayLive WA Recipient and StayLive Permit Recipient Certifications.